PelionIoT/simple-mbed-cloud-client/README.md

 Occasionally, if the test failed during a previous attempt, the SMCC Greentea tests fail to sync.
 If this is the case, please replug your device to the host PC.
 Additionally, you may need to update your DAPLink or ST-Link interface firmware.

+If the test fails with SYNC_FAILED all the time, please check if the UART flow control pins (UART_CTS, UART_RTS) are properly defined.
+If your device supports flow control over UART, fill them with the corresponding pins; if not, please specify NC.

 #### Device identity is inconsistent

 If your device ID in Pelion Device Management is inconsistent over a device reset, it could be because it is failing to open the credentials on the storage held in the Enhanced Secure File System.
 Typically, this is because the device cannot access the Root of Trust stored in SOTP.